-Thinking back to Dragon Age: Origins – Awakening, during Anders' Joining when he said he would hold the Grey Wardens responsible if he woke up two weeks on a ship to Rivain in small clothes and with a tattoo branded on his forehead, I originally thought it was some sort of joke.
-But now seeing what has been done to mages in Dragon Age II, it makes me think that Anders was actually referring to being made Tranquil.
+Thinking back to Dragon Age: Origins – Awakening, during Anders' Joining when he said he would hold the Grey Wardens responsible if he woke up two weeks on a ship to Rivain in small clothes and with a tattoo branded on his forehead, originally sounds like some sort of joke.
+But now seeing what has been done to mages in Dragon Age II, it seems like he was referring to being made Tranquil.

 People who plan on taking the blood magic specialization will tend to favor constitution instead of willpower (which increases mana).
 The forbidden school attracts mages with lower willpower...